gcatbiobank/GCAT_panel/genotyping/Duplication_genotyping/Readme.md

 To re-genotype all duplications obtained after [2_merge_callers](https://github.com/gcatbiobank/GCAT_panel/tree/main/2_merge_callers) step, we need to perform three steps.

 1- Create the files to count reads in the BAM file
-2- Count the reads in the BAM file
+2- Determining the median coverage of duplications using the BAM file
 3- Re-genotype duplications for each sample

 The pipline is a combination of python and bash scripts.

 ## 1- Create the files to count reads in the BAM file

+The first python script consist to detemrine the positions where the 2_check_cx.sh script will used to evaluate the median coverage around the duplications.

 To execute "1_generate_files_to_count_reads.py" we need to import the following python2 modules: